 Decide if you want rental car insurance.
-Rental cars are already insured through the company, but some may require some sort of additional insurance.
+Rental cars are already insured through the company, but some may require additional insurance.
 You are responsible for any damages during your trip.

 Before driving off, check rental cars for scratches, dents, and scrapes.
 Report anything you find so that you aren’t charged for it.

-Decide whether you want to fill cars up with gas yourself, before returning it, or just pay a fee for the company to do it (that way, you can return it at whatever gas level you want).
+Decide whether you want to fill the car up with gas yourself before returning it, or pay a fee for the company to do it (that way, you can return it at whatever gas level you want).